Tips for Safe Recreation in Oregon’s Tualatin Valley Amid COVID-19

 Whether you’re out for a day of hiking and picnicking with the family or a solo run or nature walk, keep these things in mind to have the safest experience outdoors in Oregon’s Tualatin Valley.

-Not all parks and recreational sites are open and if they are, not all amenities are available.
-Bathrooms and other facilities may be closed or have reduced hours.
+While most parks and recreational sites in Tualatin Valley are currently open, there may be limited hours, amenities (including bathrooms) and closures at select parks.
 Check online or on social media to see the status of the place you want to go.

 Oregon State Parks have a status map and city parks have information on their websites.
 In Washington County (Tualatin Valley) L.L.
 “Stub” Stewart State Park is open with reduced services for camping and day-use and the Banks-Vernonia State Trail is open 9 a.m. to 7 p.m. with reduced services.

-In addition to your mask, bring any food, water, cash, trash bags and, yes, toilet paper you might need for your adventure.
+Bring any food, water, cash, trash bags and other essentials (such as toilet paper) you might need for your adventure.
 Be prepared and have the necessities when you set out so you can avoid any unnecessary stops along the way.
 You’ll also be prepared for parks that have limited resources.
-Remember to take anything you bring in with you when you head home.
+When you head home, remember to take with you anything you bring in.

 Take Care Out There

-If you’re not ready to venture out just yet, we invite you to start dreaming of your future adventures.
+Start dreaming of your future outdoor adventures.
 Take a look at our digital visitors guide or order a free copy and start planning your trip to Oregon’s Tualatin Valley.
-We’ll be here when the time is right.
+We’re open and ready for you.